imagej/imagej.github.io/_pages/plugins/xlib/index.md

 return new Object[] { mm, null };
 ```

-{% include thumbnail align="right" src='/media/plugins/xfig6-7-14.jpg' title='left: image i3, center: image i5, right: image i5 embedded at the center area of image i3' %} Counts all pixels (or voxels) in the image (or volume) with a value larger or equal 10.
+{% include img align="right" src='xfig6-7-14' caption='left: image i3, center: image i5, right: image i5 embedded at the center area of image i3' %} Counts all pixels (or voxels) in the image (or volume) with a value larger or equal 10.

 Or the code